Edouma/Inventory_Management/README.md

  I have created a Rest API using NodeJS, Express & MySql.
  Consumed the API using ReactJS
  This is a huge system that keeps track of the inventory i.e. what is in stock what has been used and how the raw materials have been used.
- The system is also used to keep track of vendors and the products they deliver.
+ The system is also used to keep track of vendors and the products they deliver, Let's take a sneak preview on what the system does...

  #### What the System Does in a Nut-Shell
 -  Inventory Management